shivenigma/shivenigma/README.md

 #### I am currently learning
 - Rust
 - Blogging
-- Digital marketing and related stuff
+- Data Structures and Algorithms

 #### Currently working
 - A full-time job at a Software Agency, Chennai.